Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of the important tasks of a modern museum is to connect with the community.
 This means that the museum must not only serve researchers and visitors, but also listen to the opinions and needs of the community.
 The Southern Women's Museum has been successful in organizing seminars, talks and cultural events, creating a space for women and generations of heroic women to share their stories.
 These activities not only help the museum maintain its appeal but also create a strong connection with the community.
 At the Southern Women's Museum, programs not only focus on women's history but also incorporate contemporary topics such as women's rights and gender equality, thereby raising awareness and creating positive change in society.

 This is also a typical example of the transformation of museums in the modern context.
-With a variety of activities such as exhibitions, seminars, and educational programs, museums not only serve the preservation of heritage but also create positive social values.
+With a variety of activities such as exhibitions, seminars, and educational programs, museums not only serve to preserve heritage but also create positive social values.
 Exhibitions at museums are often designed to highlight the role of women in society from the past to the present, from gender equality to women's rights, thereby encouraging community participation.

-The future of museums lies not only in preserving cultural values but also in their ability to adapt to change and connect with the community.
+The future of museums lies not only in preserving cultural values but also in adapting to change and connecting with the community.
 Museums have been and continue to develop in this.
 With the current focus on education, museums carry out exhibition programs, promote museums to schools, neighborhoods, and women's associations.
 From these activities, museums will not only survive but also thrive in society.

 Photo: Museum officials give a talk at a school in Ho Chi Minh City.